Stability of cyber-physical systems of numerical methods for stochastic differential equations: integrating the cyber and the physical of stochastic systems: Lyapunov stability theory for the general class of impulsive systems

-Since the existing stability results do not apply to our proposed SiDEs, we will establish by Lyapunov methods a stability theory for the general class of SiDEs (\ref{SDE_x}-\ref{Impulse_y}).
-This foundational theory can be applied to numerical study of SDEs as well as control of stochastic impulsive systems.
-In above, for simplicity, the compact form (\ref{SDE_z}-\ref{Impulse_z}) of system (\ref{SDE_x}-\ref{Impulse_y}) is employed to study the existence and uniqueness of solutions to the SiDE.
-In this section, we will make use of the description (\ref{SDE_x}-\ref{Impulse_y}) of the system and study the stability of the solution to SiDE (\ref{SDE_x}-\ref{Impulse_y}) because it would be convient to exploit the structure of the system in the decomposed description in the form of (\ref{SDE_x}-\ref{Impulse_y}).
+We dedicate this section to establishing by Lyapunov methods a stability theory for our proposed general class of SiDEs.
+The general class of SiDEs is formulated as a canonic form of CPSs and we shall develop a foundational theory for stability of CPSs, which will be applied to the CPS of a numerical method for SDEs.
+In the previous section, for simplicity, the compact form (\ref{Compact-z}) of system (\ref{SiDE-xy}) is employed to study the existence and uniqueness of solutions to the SiDEs.
+Now we exploit the structure of SiDE (\ref{Compact-z}) which is composed of subsystems (\ref{SDE_x},\ref{Impulse_x}) and (\ref{SDE_y},\ref{Impulse_y}) and show the stability of the subsystems as well as that of the whole system (\ref{Compact-z}).